 Oakland Zoo is committed to providing state-of-the-art veterinary care for sick, injured, and orphaned wild mountain lions.
 Learn more here.

-Since 2017, Oakland Zoo has cared for more than 20 rescued mountain lions.
+Since 2017, Oakland Zoo has been caring for rescued mountain lions.
 A vast majority of these are orphaned cubs, often found malnourished and in poor health.
 These mountain lions are brought to Oakland Zoo by the California Department of Fish & Wildlife (CDFW).
 Oakland Zoo's veterinary team provides immediate care, ongoing treatment, and provides shelter in our Intensive Care Unit and our quarantine wing.
 Rescued animals stay anywhere from just a few hours to several months.
 Whenever possible, rehabilitated mountain lions are released back into the wild -- sadly, a majority of rescued cubs are so young, that without their mothers to teach them essential skills, they wouldn't survive in the wild.
 In those cases, CDFW chooses "forever homes" at reputable organizations or sanctuaries.

 In February 2023, Oakland Zoo expanded our rescued mountain lion program with the addition of a "head start space" for rescued cubs, adjacent to our resident mountain lions at California Trail.
 When rescued cubs are healthy enough to leave the vet hospital, they can move to this new space, where they're able to interact with our resident adult mountain lions.
 These interactions build social skills, help cubs adjust to non-hospital settings, and provide an easier transition to their future homes, giving them experience with animal neighbors, human visitors, and other factors.